 This innovative approach is facilitated by an enablement programme that is implemented for different levels of care staff in sheltered and very sheltered housing, with initial training provided by Occupational Therapy staff over a 12 weeks.

-Our occupational therapy service provides help for people of all ages who experience difficulty with everyday activities due to disability, illness and the aging process; with the aim of enabling you to go about your daily life more easily, safely and independently.
+Our occupational therapy service provides help for people of all ages who experience difficulty with everyday activities due to disability, illness and the ageing process; with the aim of enabling you to go about your daily life more easily, safely and independently.

 What can this service provide?